 13. Pickled fennel

-Fennel is used for a number of medicinal purposes, many relating to the stomach—soothing acids, aiding digestion, and reducing gas and bloating.
+Fennel is often linked to natural medicinal properties.
+Many relating to the stomach-soothing acids, aiding digestion, and reducing gas and bloating.
 Case in point: bowls of fennel seeds on the tables of Indian restaurants.
 Fennel relaxes the smooth muscles of the digestive tract, helping food and gas to travel through our bodies.
 This pickled fennel is versatile as a side and a condiment, try it with your next roast meal or salad sandwich.

 Kimchi has been the it-pickle of the last few years, rich in vitamins and gut-boosting lactobacilli bacteria, and has appeared in everything from cheese toasties to scrambled eggs to tacos.
 Aside from this cabbage kimchi, you could try carrot kimchi or daikon (white radish) kimchi.